What's control solution?

 What Is Control Solution

-Control solution is a glucose solution that manufacturers produce with a set amount of glucose and red coloring to make it look like blood.
+Control solution is a glucose solution that manufacturers produce with a set amount of glucose.
 They calibrate the control solution with the meter so you can only use control solution with its own brand of meter, just like test strips.
 To be clear, the control solution does NOT calibrate the meter.
 It checks the accuracy of the test strips for the meter.
 There are usually 2-3 different levels of control solution.
-The only difference is that each one contains a different percentage of glucose.
+Each has a different concentration of glucose, allowing the user to check for test accuracy at low, normal and high glucose levels for any given batch of test strips.

 Testing Your Test Strips